Remodeling for Multigenerational Living

 Even if your parents aren’t moving in today, it’s smart to incorporate multigenerational features when considering a home remodel.
-The features will be there if / when you need them and they’re a marketable asset if you decide to sell your home.
+Consequently, the features will be there if / when you need them.
+In addition, they’re a marketable asset if you decide to sell your home.

 Features to Include in a Remodel for Multigenerational Living

-Here’s a few of the concepts to consider when beginning design work for your remodel with your Kitchen Design Partner-recommended designer.
+Here’s a few of the concepts to consider for your remodel with your Kitchen Design Partner-recommended designer.

 - Smooth, ground-level entrances without stairs